GeorgeMca/freeCodeCamp/guide/english/linux/common-terms-every-linux-user-should-know/index.md

 * <strong>Shell:</strong>  this is the program that reads your command input and runs the specified commands.
 The dollar sign (`$’) preceding the cursor is called the shell prompt; it tells you that the system is ready and waiting for inputs in the form of commands.

 * <strong>CLI:</strong>  stands for <em>Command Line Interface</em>.
 Its the simple user interface that provides the services needed by the user to interact with Linux OS using text commands.
-It protect the user from having to know intricate hardware details.
+It protect the user from having to know intricate hardware details, while allowing them to inact and interact more with the computer hardware and it's fuctionality.

 * <strong>GUI:</strong>  stands for graphic user interface.
 It is the part of the Linux system that comprises windows, icon, pictures (graphics in general), that make point and click possible.